prantasujoy/aws-practice/s3_static_hosting/README.md

     • go to the website, now it will serve using cloudfront and website it secured now, as it is creating certificate
 ## step 6:CI/CD from github:
     • create a github repo
-    • add a new buildspec.yml file in the root directory of the app (buildspec.yml link)
+    • add a new buildspec.yml file in the root directory of the app
     • change the values in the  buildspec.yml file as needed
     • push the code to the github repo